localytics/sbt-sqs/README.md

 elasticMQDir := file("dir-name")
 ```

 Set the version of ElasticMQ to download.
-Defaults to "0.9.0-beta1"
+Defaults to "0.9.0-beta1".

+NOTE: You can only create queues on startup in ElasticMQ versions `0.9.0-beta1` and above
 ```
-elasticMQVersion := "0.8.12"
+elasticMQVersion := "0.9.0-beta1"
 ```

 Set the URL to download ElasticMQ from.
 Defaults to "https://s3-eu-west-1.amazonaws.com/softwaremill-public/elasticmq-server-${elasticMQVersion.value}.jar"